MJoergen/nexys4ddr/x16/log.md

 colour ('6' for background and foreground).
 This is just a temporary hack until I get the CPU and KERNAL running.

+I've added the translation between the internal and external memory map.
+The writes to the VERA block have been changed to reflect the external addressing, and I've added the writes to the VERA configuration registers.
+A few of these registers are implemented, the rest are ignored.

 The next step is to get the 65C02 CPU up and running.
 On another project (https://github.com/MJoergen/cpu65c02) I've ported a complete functional test suite for the 65C02.
 This I will use to test my implementation of the 65C02